 A new approach is needed to ensure accountability across the enterprise of state government, support successful IT projects and contribute directly to reducing duplication, fragmentation and the inefficient deployment of IT resources.

 Increased enterprise IT coordination, reduced system duplication, aligned technology solutions and streamlined IT portfolio management.

-STO stands for Strategic Technology Officer.
-This position serves as a senior-level, operational strategist, consultant, coordinator and advisor.
-STOs will look for solutions and cost-sharing opportunities across multiple agencies and offer alternative solutions to business problems.
+Senior IT Portfolio Managers serve as senior-level, operational strategists, consultants, coordinators and advisors.
+Portfolio managers will look for solutions and cost-sharing opportunities across multiple agencies and offer alternative solutions to business problems.
 They will help facilitate efficient decision-making within a statewide context, and provide tools and training to assist with project process and resource needs.
 The position is part of the Enterprise IT executive leadership and works closely with the State's Chief Information Officer (CIO) and the IT Governance Leadership team and agency technology leaders.

 Agency leadership and their CIOs identify and align agency business needs with technology solutions within their agency.
-STOs work with CFO, LFO, and ITIP analysts to recommend approval of individual agency project requests.
-STOs also identify opportunities for shared services among agencies with common business needs and support successful implementation of enterprise solutions.
+Senior IT Portfolio Managers work with CFO, LFO, and ITIP analysts to recommend approval of individual agency project requests.
+Portfolio Managers also identify opportunities for shared services among agencies with common business needs and support successful implementation of enterprise solutions.

 Yes, as nonvoting members.

 The State CIO has statutory authority.
-Decision-making may be based on recommendations from the STOs working with ITIP, CFO, and LFO analysts.
+Decision-making may be based on recommendations from the Senior IT Portfolio Managers working with ITIP, CFO, and LFO analysts.

 Balanced Enterprise IT Governance Framework